Cudy WR3000H v1

 3) Power on the router, proceed with the basic setup via GUI (available at http://192.168.10.1)

-4) Once completed, go to the “Advanced Settings”, then “Firmware”.
-Flash the signed OpenWrt image obratined from Cudy's Google Disk.
+4) Once completed, go to the “Advanced Settings” > “Firmware”.
+Flash the signed Cudy-signed OpenWrt image.
 Wait for the router to reboot.

 5) Once rebooted, open LuCi UI (available at http://192.168.1.1).
-Go to “System”→“Backup / Flash firmware”.
-Flash sysupgrade image from the official OpenWrt vanilla snapshots.
-Make sure you do not save the settings - uncheck the box during flash preparation!
+Go to “System” > “Backup / Flash firmware”.
+Flash the OpenWrt sysupgrade image.
+DO NOT keep settings, so uncheck the box during flash.

 Serial installation